All Entrees served with 2 sides

 Equally delicious as our Shrimp Creole.
 We use the same sauce.

 There aren't many food traditions that characterize New Awlins better than Red Beans and Rice on a Monday Night.
 Camellia Red Beans cook slowly with all the herbs and spices & Smoked Beef Sausage.
-Add a Beef, Chicken or Cajun Sausage Hot Link $3.50
+Add a Beef, Chicken, Cajun or Creole Sausage $3.50 or add 1 Pork Chop $6.00

 Often associated with Cajun cuisine this technique was popularized by Chef Paul Prudhomme.
 The fish is dipped in melted butter and then dredged in a mixture of herbs and spices.
 It is then cooked on a very hot grill, delicious!